$0 Down, $199 per Month!

-In a perception study by strategic consultancy firm Kelton in 2012, about one-third or 29 percent of Americans named a person’s teeth as the most striking feature that draws them from the get-go.
+In a perception study by strategic consultancy firm Kelton in 2012, about one-third or 29 percent of Americans said a person’s teeth is the most striking feature that draws them from the get-go.

-Also, people with a straight set of teeth are perceived to likely succeed and be wealthy than those with a crooked set of teeth despite the similarities in skills and experiences.
+Also, people with a straight set of teeth are perceived more likely to succeed and be wealthy than those with a crooked set of teeth despite similarities in skills and experiences.

 Two in five Americans or 38 percent said they would not think about going on a second date with a person with misaligned teeth.

-Many Americans consider an attractive smile as more important than having clear skin.
-Thirty-nine percent said they are willing to forego a year of desserts, while 37 percent will let go of a year of vacation for it.
+Many Americans consider an attractive smile more important than having clear skin.
+39 percent said they are willing to forego a year of desserts while 37 percent said they would let go of a year of vacation for a healthier smile.

-A smile is the “best accessory” that it is no longer surprising about 80 percent of Americans subscribe to orthodontic treatment.
+A smile is the “best accessory.”
+Knowing this is no longer surprising.
+After all, about 80 percent of Americans subscribe to orthodontic treatment.

-Archaeological findings suggest that orthodontics traces its history to more than 2,000 years ago as part of medicine and in response to the need and want of people for a better smile.
+Archaeological findings suggest that orthodontics traces its history to more than 2,000 years ago.
+Orthodontics was part of medicine in response to the need and want of people for a better smile.